The Importance of Sleep for College Students

 Alcohol

-Almost 12 percent of students who drink say they use alcohol to help them sleep.
+Almost 12 percent of surveyed students who drink say they use alcohol to help them sleep.
 It does help them get to sleep, but it fragments the second half of the downtime.
-It also can cause obstructive sleep apnea, a sleep disorder.
+Fragmentation means that your brain has many brief “wake-up” periods throughout the night, keeping you in a lighter, less restorative form of sleep.

 Caffeine and Energy Drinks